adamalderton/adamalderton.github.io/_pages/about.md

 I am interested in the physics, engineering and computer science of continuous-variable quantum networks with particular application to quantum cryptography.
 Some related notes, updated on occasion, can be found ~~here~~ (Link update soon).
 I've also compiled a list of recommended textbooks which can be found ~~here~~ (Link update soon).

-I am a member of Gonville & Caius college, a student member of the IEEE and a member of the IoP.
+I am a member of Gonville & Caius college, a student member of the IEEE and a member of the Institute of Physics.

 Please feel free to get in touch with me via my [email](mailto:aa2301@cam.ac.uk).